 Plush (Velvet) carpet shows footprints and vacuum marks easily but has a very soft and thick feel.
 It’s best for low traffic areas.

-Loop Pile Styles
+Loop Pile Carpet

 The second type of carpet is Loop Pile carpet or more commonly known as Berber.
 Loop Pile requires a lot of regular vacuuming and a professional cleaning to maintain a good appearance.